JScoder95/JScoder95/README.md

 ## 📫 How to Reach Me

-Feel free to reach out to me at cotosolis.d@gmail.com or through mi [Linked-in](https://linkedin.com/in/josesolisdev) profile.
+Feel free to reach out to me at cotosolis.d@gmail.com or through my [Linked-in](https://linkedin.com/in/josesolisdev) profile.

 Don't hesitate to check out my projects and collaborate if you have an interesting idea!